-The Center is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code and is classified by the Internal Revenue Service as other than a private foundation.
-The Center is registered as required with the Pennsylvania Bureau of Charitable Organization.
+The Center is exempt from federal income taxes under IRC Section 501(c)(3) and is classified by the IRS as one that is not a private foundation within the meaning of IRC Section 509 (a).
+The Center is registered as required with the Pennsylvania Bureau of Corporations and Charitable Organizations.
 Accounting principles generally accepted in the United States of America require management to evaluate tax positions taken by the Center and recognize a tax liability for any uncertain position that more likely than not would not be sustained upon examination by the taxing authorities.
 The Center can be subject to routine audits by tax authorities; however, there are currently no audits for any tax periods in progress.
 Management believes that the Center is no longer subject to tax examinations for years prior to 2012.